Quantized GAN for Complex Music Generation from Dance Videos: Experiments

 \textbf{Genre and Diversity.} Dance and music are both diverse in terms of genres.
-The generated music samples are expected to be diverse and harmonious with the given dance style (\textit{e.g.}, breakdancing with strong beats paired with music in fast rhythm).
+The generated music samples are expected to be diverse and harmonious with the given dance style (\textit{e.g.}, breaking dance with strong beats to pair with music in fast rhythm).
 Therefore, we calculate the genre accuracy for evaluating whether the generated music samples have a consistent genre with the dance style.
-The calculation of this objective metric requires the annotations of dance and music genres, therefore, we use the retrieved musical samples from the AIST++~\cite{aistplus} for this evaluation setting.
-Specifically, we \textit{retrieve} the musical samples with the highest similarity scores from the segment-level database formed by original audio samples with the same sequence length.
+The calculation of this objective metric requires the annotations of dance and music genres, we thus use the retrieved musical samples from the AIST++~\cite{aistplus} for this evaluation setting.
+Specifically, we retrieve the musical samples with the highest similarity scores from the segment-level database formed by original audio samples with the same sequence length.
 The similarities scores are defined as the euclidean distance between the audio features extracted via a VGG-like network~\cite{hershey2017cnn} pre-trained on AudioSet~\cite{gemmeke2017audioset}.
 In case that the retrieved musical sample has the same genre as the given dance style, we consider the segment to be genre accurate.
 The genre accuracy is then calculated by $S_c/S_t$, where $S_c$ counts the number of genre accurate segments and $S_t$ is the total number of segments from the testing split.

 We observe in Table~\ref{tab1:results} that the genre accuracy scores of our \emph{D2M-GAN} are considerably higher compared to the competing methods.
 This is due to the reason that the competing methods rely on MIDI events as audio representations, which require a specific synthesizer for each instrument, and thus can only generate music samples with mono-instrumental sound.
 In contrast, our generated VQ audio representations can represent complex dance music similar to the input music types, which helps to increase the diversity of the generated music samples.
-It also makes the generated samples to be more harmonious with the dance videos compared to acoustic instrumental sounds from~\cite{foley,aggarwal2021dance2music,di2021video}, as shown in the next evaluation protocol for the coherence test.
+It also makes the generated samples to be more harmonious with the dance videos compared to acoustic instrumental sounds from~\cite{foley,aggarwal2021dance2music}, as shown in the next evaluation protocol for the coherence test.